Sotravil/pychat/README.md

 ---

 ## **Logout**
-To log out, select option 5 from the main menu or type `/logout` in the chat.
+To log out, select option 7 from the main menu or type `/logout`.
 This disconnects you from the server.

 ---

+Let us know if you encounter any issues or have suggestions to improve `pychat`!